engyasin/engyasin.github.io/posts/reinforcement-learning-with-bells-and-whistles.md

-We note from the results in Table 2, that hyperparameters optimization was helpful in finding a good model that reached good performance (0.73 with 40 trails) with Pytorch.
-The other programs with JAX and FLAX got close but still a bit worse which can be attributed to random initialization of the different packages.
-Doing more search trails can possibly lead to better results for all methods.
-Note also that increasing the buffer size in DQN (or any off-policy method) is important to take full advantage of the rollout speed up, otherwise performance can drop even with very fast environment.
+The results in Table 2 indicate that hyperparameter optimization was crucial for achieving strong performance with PyTorch, yielding a final reward of 0.73 after 40 trials.
+The other implementations utilizing JAX and Flax achieved comparable but slightly lower results, potentially due to the inherent randomness associated with initializations in these frameworks.
+Increasing the number of search trials may yield further improvements across all methods.
+It is also important to note that in off-policy methods like DQN, a larger buffer size is beneficial for maximizing the speedup gained from saved experiences; otherwise, performance cannot benefit from the fast environment rollout.

-The major improvement was in the training time when we replace normal Numpy operations in the DOORS environment with JAX accelerated and functional code.
-This can be attributed to the remark that increasing the number of environments do not affect the speed of JAX functional stateless classes.
-So, **we took advantage of that and increased the number of number of environments 16 times in the JAX-based implementation, which contributed to this huge speed-up of around 10 times.** We expect the possibility of larger speed-up if this number is increased further.
-The rest of the settings and hyperparameters ranges was the same for all three programs.
+The most significant performance gain was observed in training time, attributable to the replacement of standard NumPy operations within the DOORS environment with JAX-accelerated, vectorized functional code.
+This is made possible by increasing the number of environments knowing that the speed of JAX's functional stateless classes is not affected by that increase.
+Consequently, we leveraged this characteristic by increasing the number of environments by a factor of 16 in the JAX-based implementation, resulting in a substantial speedup on our hardware of approximately 10 times.
+We anticipate further speedup potential with even bigger number of environments.
+The remaining settings and hyperparameter ranges were the same across all three tested setups.

-With that we conclude with final recommendations of when and why to use each of these packages:
+With these findings, we conclude by offering recommendations on when and why to utilize each of the discussed packages:

-1. Gymnasium: If you want to create new environment, and you care about sharing it and collaborating it with others.
-Then utilizing Gymnasium is a good decision toward that goal.
+1. **Gymnasium:** If the goal is to create novel environments and facilitate sharing and collaboration with the broader research community, Gymnasium is a suitable choice.

-2. MLflow: If you want comprehensive tracking of all of your training metrics and parameters, full display of the hyperparameters in your programs, and deployment over life-time, then utilizing MLflow is suitable and direct way to achieve that.
+2. **MLflow:** For comprehensive tracking of training metrics and parameters, complete visualization of hyperparameters, and streamlined deployment, MLflow provides a direct and effective solution.

-3. Optuna: If your model is complex and contains a lot of hyperparameters, which are hard to tune manually, (as the case is usually in Reinforcement Learning programs), Optuna can provide implementations of advanced hyperparameters search algorithms with direct compatibility with MLflow.
+3. **Optuna:** When dealing with complex models possessing numerous hyperparameters that are difficult to tune manually (a common scenario in Reinforcement Learning), Optuna offers implementations of advanced hyperparameter search algorithms with seamless integration with MLflow.

-4. JAX: If your environment simulating is not fast enough and requires lengthy calculations, forming the bottleneck of your runtime, then vectorizing the environment with JAX eps. on GPU or TPU devices can results in a great boost for the training as bigger batches can be sampled faster.
+4. **JAX:** If environment simulation is computationally expensive and represents a bottleneck in training runtime, vectorizing the environment using JAX on GPU or TPU devices can yield significant speedups, enabling faster sampling of larger batches.

-4. FLAX: Being JAX-based library where gradient are calculated faster, Flax can results in high speed up on specialized devices.
-However; if the model size and dataset size are small (as in our case), this benefit diminishes.
-As we saw in Table 2, the training time is almost the same for that of Pytorch code.
-A case where Flax is very beneficial is when the observation space is huge (containing possibly images or videos) with many parameters to train.
+5. **Flax:** As a JAX-based library, Flax benefits from accelerated gradient calculations, potentially leading to performance gains on specialized hardware.
+However, this benefit may be diminished for smaller models and datasets, as observed in our results where PyTorch performance was comparable.
+Flax is particularly advantageous when dealing with large observation spaces, such as those containing images or videos with numerous trainable parameters.

-From that we can say that the training pipeline should be examined first to define where the computational bottleneck is, esp. in Model-free Reinforcement Learning with its two phases of rollouts generation and model parameters updating.
-For the first we recommend accelerated JAX matrices operations and for the second we recommend FLAX autodiff and optimizers.
+Therefore, a thorough examination of the training pipeline is recommended to identify the computational bottleneck, especially in model-free Reinforcement Learning, which involves rollout generation and model parameter updates phases.
+For the former, we suggest leveraging accelerated JAX matrix operations, and for the latter, we recommend Flax's autodiff and optimizer capabilities.

-# More Libraries in JAX
+## Additional Libraries Leveraging JAX

-To avoid reinventing the wheel, we mention below some open source JAX RL implementations covering many cases and algorithms, which can save time by directly editing the needed functionalities.
+To avoid reinventing the wheel when wanting to switch to JAX implementation, it is useful to explore open-source clean JAX projects for Reinforcement Learning or Environment Simulation, that can be imported and modified as needed.

-## Brax
+### Brax

-[Brax](https://github.com/google/brax) [22] is the JAX-based version of MujoCo, developed by Google, [(check our post here for an introduction of MujoCo)](https://www.rlbyexample.net/posts/immerse-yourself-in-reinforcement-learning-and-robotics-with-mujoco/).
-It shows great speed-up over standard MujoCo, and provides implementations of SAC and PPO RL algorithms
+[Brax](https://github.com/google/brax) [22], a JAX-based reimplementation of MuJoCo developed by Google, demonstrates significant speedups over standard MuJoCo and includes implementations of SAC and PPO RL algorithms.
+(For an introduction to MuJoCo, see [our post here](https://www.rlbyexample.net/posts/immerse-yourself-in-reinforcement-learning-and-robotics-with-mujoco/)).

-## Dopamine
+### Dopamine

-[Dopamine](https://github.com/google/dopamine) [23] is another Google-developed package providing a JAX implementation for a variety of RL algorithms, allowing fast training and testing on different environments.
+[Dopamine](https://github.com/google/dopamine) [23], another Google-developed package, provides a JAX implementation of a variety of RL algorithms for researchers, facilitating rapid training and testing across diverse environments.

 # References